Deglycyrrhizinated Licorice (DGL)

 Deglycyrrhizinated Licorice (DGL) is a form of licorice root that has been processed to remove glycyrrhizin, a compound that can cause side effects such as high blood pressure and low potassium levels.
 DGL is commonly used as a natural remedy for various digestive issues, including heartburn, indigestion, and ulcers.

-It's important to note that while DGL may have some positive effects on the gut microbiome, more research is needed to fully understand its impact.
-As with any supplement, it's best to consult with a healthcare provider before adding DGL to your routine, especially if you have any underlying health conditions or are taking medications.
+It's important to note that while DGL may have some benefits for the gut microbiome, it is not a cure-all for digestive issues.
+It is always best to consult with a healthcare provider before starting any new supplement regimen, especially if you have underlying health conditions or are taking medications.

 Supplements for Gut microbiome